 Global Rebellion: The Coming Chaos. *Well, I’m pretty used to seeing overheated essays of this kind, even from Californian university professors; but I’m sure not used to seeing ‘em on Al Jazeera.

-The rise of interconnected digital machines is threatening to change our economy in profound ways T his month, we enter the season of Goodwill to All Men (and Women).
-But there is a bitter irony.
+The Murdoch operation created the Tea Party, but the Al Jazeera apparatus can knock over entire chunks of continents.
+It’s like tiger versus shark.
+GLOBAL REBELLION: THE COMING CHAOS?
+Komt er een einde aan de welvaartsgroei?
+Men, women – and machines.
+The rise of interconnected digital machines is threatening to change our economy in profound ways This month, we enter the season of Goodwill to All Men (and Women).

 Globalisation and higher education: Different degrees of success.
 David Hummels, Rasmus Jørgensen, Jakob R.

 Munch, Chong Xiang , 10 December 2011 Fuelled by concerns over rising income inequality, Occupy Wall Street has grown into a global movement in slightly over 2 months, with protests in over 900 cities worldwide.
 Teachers Don’t Like Creative Students.
 One of the most consistent findings in educational studies of creativity has been that teachers dislike personality traits associated with creativity.

 Research has indicated that teachers prefer traits that seem to run counter to creativity, such as conformity and unquestioning acceptance of authority (e.g., Bachtold, 1974; Cropley, 1992; Dettmer, 1981; Getzels & Jackson, 1962; Torrance, 1963).
 The reason for teachers’ preferences is quite clear creative people tend to have traits that some have referred to as obnoxious (Torrance, 1963).
 Review: The Spirit Level by Richard Wilkinson and Kate Pickett.
 We are rich enough.